Jean-Paul Rodrigue (2017), New York:

 is linked with geography is main the purpose of this textbook.

-The third edition of The Geography of transport systems
+The Geography of transport systems provides an overview of the

 maintains the overall structure of its predecessors, with chapters dealing